VIDEO: Trump to hold a press conference on operation to remove Venezuelan President Nicolás Maduro

 "We're going to have our very large United States oil companies, the biggest anywhere in the world, go in, spend billions of dollars, fix the badly broken infrastructure, the oil infrastructure, and start making money for the country, and we are ready to stage a second and much larger attack if we need to do so," he said.

-Trump said there were some U.S. injuries sustained during the operation to remove Venezuelan President Nicolás Maduro from power, but no fatalities.

-"This is something that gee, I don't know, is amazing and to have a few injuries but no death on our side was really amazing," Trump told Fox and Friends ahead of his Mar-a-Lago address.
+Trump and other U.S. officials noted there were no fatalities in the operation.

-Trump told Fox that he watched the "extremely complex" operation unfold "like I was watching a television show."
+Earlier Trump told Fox & Friends that he watched the "extremely complex" operation unfold "like I was watching a television show."

 Trump defended the operation, telling the network, "You know what, we did a great job with stopping drugs from coming into this country, and nobody's been able to do it until we came along.
 But they should say, 'great job.'
 They could say, 'Oh, gee, maybe it's not constitutional.'
 You know, the same old stuff that we've been hearing for years and years and years."